nourhen369/House-Price-Prediction/README.md

 # 🏠 House Price Prediction in Tunisia

-This project focuses on building a machine learning pipeline to predict real estate prices in Tunisia using data scraped from [Tayara.tn](https://www.tayara.tn).
+This project focuses on building a machine learning pipeline and deployment stack to predict real estate prices in Tunisia using data scraped from [Tayara.tn](https://www.tayara.tn).
 The goal is to estimate property prices (in TND) based on features such as property type, surface area, number of bedrooms and bathrooms, and location.

 ---